axgkl/devapps/docs/dev/plugins.md

     /src(of_foo package)/bar/plugins/myapp_bar/bettergreeter.py

-so that the `myapp` tool has a better greeter plugin.
+so that the `myapp` tool has a better/more specialized greeter plugin.

 Derived package foo may also *change* the behaviour of the "say_hello" plugin of "myapp" by providing this module as well.